Electric–steam locomotive: Models

-The electric-steam system is also used in some small-scale model steam locomotives.
+The electric–steam system is also used in some small-scale model steam locomotives.

 In September 2003 Hornby Railways released its first steam-powered 00 gauge locomotive, a scale model locomotive where the boiler is heated by electric power collected from the running rails.
+However mistakes in the instruction manual and video lead to operator error and thus poor publicity for the models.
+Furthermore, the need to boil the water means that these engines came with a dedicated power supply/controller to provide more voltage and current.